Man Group PLC : Form 8.3 - Amendment - American Axle & Manufacturing Holdings Inc

-This announcement replaces the previous announcement released at 10:46 25 April 2025.
-Amendment to section 2(a).
+This announcement replaces the previous announcement released at 10:38 28 April 2025.
+Amendment to section 3(a).
 All other information remains unchanged.

 FORM 8.3